 Biography

-Kendra Stepp-Davis is a concept artist based in the New York City area who makes sculptures, installations digital and print work.
-The artist works with resin, plaster and found objects to bring joy and resist the pop culture ideas of Black Culture.
-These themes are examined through common items like jello and desserts.
+Kendra Stepp-Davis is a concept artist now based in Philadelphia, creating sculptures, installations, and digital and print works.
+Her art utilizes materials such as resin, plaster, and found objects to spark joy and challenge mainstream perceptions of Black culture.
+These themes are explored through familiar items like Jello and desserts.

-Born in 1994 in White Plains, New York.
-She studied Graphic Design at Thomas Jefferson University formerly Philadelphia University where she received a BS in Graphic Design Communication.
-Kendra started making work in 2020 and has been exhibited at Blink Cincinnati, Girl Knew York Pop Up, Tieton Arts & Humanities, KBM Art Gallery, ArtWise Gallery, Sacramento Fine Arts Center, and San Antonio Street Art Initiative.
-The artist currently lives and works in the Hudson Valley of New York.
+Born in 1994 in White Plains, New York, Kendra studied Graphic Design at Thomas Jefferson University (formerly Philadelphia University), earning a BS in Graphic Design Communication.
+She began creating art in 2020 and has exhibited her work at Blink Cincinnati, Girl Knew York Pop-Up, Tieton Arts & Humanities, KBM Art Gallery, ArtWise Gallery, Sacramento Fine Arts Center, and the San Antonio Street Art Initiative.
+Kendra currently lives and works in Philadelphia.

 Artist Statement

-I am a Black concept artist inspired by the past, present and future of Black people.
-My sculptures celebrate pop culture, color, joy,resistance through preservation.
-I work with resin and plaster to create whimsical pieces that transform reality.
-My sculptures are often in the shape of food to play with your preconceived notions of food and their meaning.
-Through my work I challenge your ideas on the way pop culture interacts with your home life.
+I am a Black concept artist inspired by the past, present, and future of Black people.
+My sculptures celebrate pop culture, color, joy, and resistance through preservation.
+I use resin and plaster to create whimsical pieces that transform reality.
+Many of my sculptures take the shape of food, inviting you to reconsider your preconceived notions about food and its meanings.
+Through my work, I challenge ideas about how pop culture intersects with and influences home life.

 Representation